 The FDA intervened in 2001, citing concerns about safety and "de facto germline gene transfer."
 The agency told the fertility clinics offering the procedure that they needed to submit a request for approval before treating additional patients.
 Apparently no submission was ever made, and the techniques seem to have been abandoned.

 In 2014, a couple of the families who had babies after using the technique spoke to the BBC and The New York Times, saying that their child is perfectly normal.
 The researcher who oversaw these procedures told BBC that one

 of the babies who seemed fine at birth went on to develop "early signs

 of pervasive early developmental disorder which is a range of cognitive

 diseases which also includes autism."

-While cytoplasmic transfer does involve a second woman's genes, it is quite different from "mitochondrial transfer."
+While cytoplasmic transfer involves a second woman's genes, it is quite different from "mitochondrial transfer."
 Cytoplasmic transfer involves the injection of a second woman's youthful mitochondria into an infertile woman's egg.
-Any resulting child will still inherit all of their mother's mitochondrial DNA (mtDNA), but potentially also some mtDNA from the other woman."Mitochondrial transfer" on the other hand involves the complete enucleation and transfer of a nucleus from one egg or embryo into another.
+Any resulting child would still inherit all of their mother's mitochondrial DNA (mtDNA), but potentially also some mtDNA from the other woman."Mitochondrial transfer" on the other hand involves the complete enucleation and transfer of a nucleus from one egg or embryo into another.
 The goal is for the child to have as close to 100% of the second woman's mtDNA as possible.
-Therefore, there is reason to believe "mitochondrial transfer" is much riskier, because it could impede with critical fine-tuned mito-nuclear interactions, and because the process of enucleation is quite traumatic and more likely to cause epigenetic harm.
+Therefore, there is reason to believe "mitochondrial transfer" is much riskier, because it could impede with critical fine-tuned mito-nuclear interactions, and because the process of enucleation is more biologically extreme and more likely to cause epigenetic harm.

 An undated Daily Mail article that is actually over a decade old has unfortunately led to a great deal of confusion about the current state of this technique, and of genetically modified humans in general.